 Given a new contact shape, we want to compare it to all pre-computed contact shapes in the grid to find what poses are more likely to produce it.
 To that aim, we use MOCO~\citep{moco}, a widely used tool in contrastive learning, to train a NN that encodes contact shapes into a low dimensional embedding allowing to compare them using the distance between their encodings.

-The NN encoder is based on a pre-trained Resnet-50~\citep{he2016} cropped before the average-pooling layer to preserve spatial information.
+The NN encoder is a pre-trained ResNet-50~\citep{he2016} cropped before the average-pooling layer to preserve spatial information.
 It encodes contact shapes into vectors of dimension 1000.
-To train, we use the same optimizer as~\citet{moco}: stochastic gradient descent with a learning rate that starts at 0.03 and decays over time, momentum of 0.999, and weight decay of 0.
+To train, we use the same optimizer as~\citet{moco}: stochastic gradient descent with a learning rate that starts at 0.03 and decays over time, momentum of 0.999, and no weight decay.
 Each training datapoint comes from selecting a random contact pose, rendering its contact shape, and finding its closest pose in the pre-computed grid.
 Then our input is the contact shape.
 The output or label is a vector with all entries zeros except the one that corresponds to the closest element that gets a one.
 This vector represents the probability of each poses in the grid to be the closest to the target pose.
 The loss function is the cross-entropy loss between the label and the softmax between the target encoder and the ones from the grid (see Fig.~\ref{fig:encoder}).
 As the NN gets trained, we recompute the encoding of the queue following~\citep{moco}.
-We train the models for 15 epochs, as the model tends to overfit to simulated data after that.
+We train the models for 15 epochs, as they tend to overfit to simulated data after that.

-To make the training data resemble more the real distribution of contact shapes, we train using as target, contact shapes with different depth thresholds, $\Delta d$, selected randomly between 1 and 2 mm.
-This accounts for changes in the contact force applied to the sensor that can make contacts more or less deep (see Fig.~\ref{fig:encoder}).
-Finally, before encoding the contact shapes, we converted them into binary masks to facilitate the learning process and prevent that numerical mismatches between real and simulated contact shapes affect the results.
+To make the training data resemble more the real distribution of contact shapes, we train using as target contact shapes with different depth thresholds, $\Delta d$, selected randomly between 1 and 2 mm.
+This accounts for changes in the contact force applied to the sensor which can make contacts more or less deep (see Fig.~\ref{fig:encoder}).
+Finally, before encoding the contact shapes, we converted them into binary masks to ease the learning process and prevent that numerical mismatches between real and simulated contact shapes.